jeremytammik/tbc/a/1943_purge_etransmit.md

 ####<a name="4"></a> Node.js Reference Architecture

-Could you use some advice on which components to use for your Forge app?
+Moving from the desktop to the cloud, could you use some advice on which components to employ for your Forge app?

-Or are you working with other cloud applications and conounded by the plethora of available libraries?
+Or are you working with other cloud applications and confounded by the plethora of available libraries?

 Maybe the [Node.js Reference Architecture](https://github.com/nodeshift/nodejs-reference-architecture) by
 IBM and Red Hat will help make a well-founded decision.